+HUMAN-CAUSED MORTALITY

-HUMAN-CAUSED MORTALITY Fishery Information
+Fishery Information

-There were 4 harbor porpoise strandings in this stock's range that showed evidence of interactions with entangling net fisheries between 2003 and 2007.
-At least two of these were reported to be entangled in river salmon gillnet gear.
-There has been documented harbor porpoise mortality in the Klamath River tribal salmon gillnet fisheries as recently as 1995.
-It is possible that recent gillnet-related strandings in this area are attributable to that fishery.
+There were three harbor porpoise strandings in this stock's range that showed evidence of interactions with entangling net fisheries during 2007.
+Two of these were reported to be entangled in lost river salmon gillnet gear, while the third was an unidentified fishery interaction.

 Table 1.
-Summary of available information on incidental mortality and injury of harbor porpoise (northern CA stock) in fisheries that might take this species. n/a indicates that data are not available.
+Summary of available information on incidental mortality and injury of harbor porpoise (northern California/southern Oregon stock) in commercial fisheries that might take this species during 2007-2011. n/a indicates that data are not available.

-Fishery Name Year(s) Data Type Percent Observer Coverage Observed Mortality Estimated Mortality (CV in parentheses) Mean Annual Takes (CV in parentheses) Unknown fishery 2003- 2007 Stranding n/a 4 n/a ≥0.8 (n/a) Minimum total annual takes ≥0.8 (n/a)
+Fishery Name Year(s) Data Type Percent Observer Coverage Observed Mortality Mean Annual Takes (CV in parentheses) Unknown fishery 2007-2011 Stranding n/a 3 n/a ≥0.6 (n/a) Minimum total annual takes ≥0.6 (n/a)